-1 In the <Direction> group, select the direction in which the image melts away.
+1 In the <Direction> group of the Non Linear >Melt menu (4141.27), select the direction in which the image melts away.

 Up: Melting occurs upward.
 Down: Melting occurs downward.

 2 To make transition settings, press [Transition] and set the following parameters.